alexsandoval05/Revenue-sustainability-Chrysal/README.md

 ![Seaborn](https://img.shields.io/badge/Seaborn-Statistical%20Viz-4C72B0)
 ![SciPy](https://img.shields.io/badge/SciPy-Hypothesis%20Testing-8CAAE6?logo=scipy)

+ **Note:** This project uses a simulated dataset created for educational purposes as part of the TripleTen Data Analyst bootcamp.
+The data is inspired by the general business context of a company in the sustainability/manufacturing sector but does not represent actual financial figures, real transactions, or confidential information from any employer.

 ## 🎯 Objective

 To define the annual profitability of implementing sustainability projects at Chrysal and to evaluate whether the investment is generating higher income, by analyzing sales, production/waste costs, and marketing campaigns across four countries: **Colombia, Ecuador, the Netherlands, and Kenya**.